- Fraser Valley Current

 The People’s Party of Canada is a relatively new party, formed by former Conservative Maxime Bernier in 2018.
 (Bernier was previously a cabinet minister in Stephen Harper's Conservative government before being ejected.)
 The party has never won a seat in Parliament, and last election held 5% of the popular vote.

-Other registered political parties include the Animal Protection Party of Canada, the Canadian Future Party, the Centrist Party of Canada, the Christian Heritage Party of Canada, the Communist Part of Canada, the Libertarian Party of Canada, the Marijuana Party, the Marxist-Leninist Party of Canada, the Rhinoceros Party, and the United Party of Canada.
+Other registered political parties include the Animal Protection Party of Canada, the Canadian Future Party, the Centrist Party of Canada, the Christian Heritage Party of Canada, the Communist Part of Canada, the Libertarian Party of Canada, the Marijuana Party, the Marxist-Leninist Party of Canada, and the the Rhinoceros Party.

 Candidates have also occasionally run as independents, although those bids are rarely successful during an election.
 There were four independent MPs in Parliament before the election call, three of whom were elected under the Liberal or Conservative banner before leaving the party part-way through their term.